oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 6. Familiarize yourself with the resources linked to from the sidebar of this page, especially the [[overview of the codebase|Overview-of-the-Oppia-codebase]], the [[coding style guide|Coding-style-guide]], and the [[Frequently Asked Questions|Frequently-Asked-Questions]].
 You don't have to read all the other stuff right now, but it's a good idea to be aware of what's available, so that you can refer to it later if needed.

 7. Take up your first Oppia starter issue!
 (See [below](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do) on how to do this.)
-Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.
+Make sure to read and follow the [[PR instructions|Rules-for-making-PRs]] closely so that your PR review proceeds smoothly.

-    * In your browser, consider bookmarking the [[guide to making pull requests|Make-a-pull-request]] for easy reference later, as well as the ["my issues" page](https://github.com/issues/assigned) (so that you can keep track of the issues assigned to you).
+    * In your browser, consider bookmarking the [[guide to making pull requests|Rules-for-making-PRs]] for easy reference later, as well as the ["my issues" page](https://github.com/issues/assigned) (so that you can keep track of the issues assigned to you).

     * Facing any problems (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
 You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.